aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-manipulations/_index.md

 ### Example 2

-In this example shown how to align entire collection of shapes relative to the very bottom shape in the collection.
+The example below shows how to align the entire collection of shapes relative to the very bottom shape in the collection.

 ``` csharp
 using (Presentation pres = new Presentation("example.pptx"))